What is a biometric template?

 A robust biometric template protection scheme which is capable of handling intrauser variability should ideally have the following four properties.

-Diversity: A stolen fingerprint template from a bank’s database can be used to search a criminal database or cross-link to a user’s health records.
-To stop such unauthorised access, secure biometric templates should not allow cross-matching across databases.
+A stolen fingerprint template from a bank’s database can be used to search a criminal database or cross-link to a user’s health records.
+To stop such unauthorized access, secure biometric templates should not allow cross-matching across databases.
 Hence user’s privacy is protected.

 Biometric template protection techniques